 A case is resolved by agreement or court order.
-If there is an agreement on all matters, then your case could be completed in 30 days and cost less than $1,500 (inclusive of about $300 in court filing fees).
+If there is an agreement on all matters, your case could be completed in 30 days and cost less than $1,500 (inclusive of about $300 in court filing fees).
 If there is a disagreement, then the court process must be followed.
-It will depend upon the issues, and how reasonable both parties (and the attorneys) are going to be.
-To complete it quickly and economically, both need to be reasonable.
+It will depend upon the issues, and how reasonable both parties are going to be.

 It’s all about MONEY and CONTROL to him/her.

 Does it matter who files first?

-It usually makes no difference who files first.
+It usually makes no difference.
 A divorce or a parenting matter is to be filed (generally) in the county in which Husband or Wife reside.
-In a parentage circumstance, if mom and dad were never married, the one who files first can have a significant effect on the case, especially if they file in another state.
+In a parentage circumstance, if mom and dad were never married, the one who files first has more latitude in choosing the county.
 Be careful of relocation issues if you were never married.
-Call me for a free phone consultation 618-242-3310.
-Also see www.ourchildinfo.com as a useful resource to communicate with your ex.

 My child returns from the other parent and is unruly/belligerent and it takes me hours/days to get them back to “normal”.